EMD SD60 series: SD60M

 The SD60M features a "North American safety cab" design and has a full-width short hood.
 Early models until 1990 featured a three-piece windshield with vertical windows (nicknamed "triclops"), identical to the windshields found on EMD's SD40-2F and F59PH models.
 Later production from 1991 used two windshield panes that were sloped back, and had a somewhat shorter nose tapered on the sides.
 Purchasers of this model included Conrail, Union Pacific, Burlington Northern and the Soo Line Railroad.
 Conrail's orders were split between the Norfolk Southern and CSX upon their acquisitions of parts Conrail in 1999.
 All Norfolk Southern and CSX SD60M locomotives have either been scrapped, sold to new owners, or retired.

 SD60MAC

-The SD60MAC is similar to the SD60M but is equipped with alternating current traction motors.
+The SD60MAC is similar to the "triclops" SD60M but is equipped with alternating current traction motors.
 Although four demonstrator SD60MAC units tested on the Burlington Northern proved the viability of EMD's AC traction system, all subsequent orders were for the SD70MAC locomotive.